 Ken had a new hiking app on his phone, and was quite keen on it.
 I asked him to check his app and see how far it was to the junction.
 Ken was shocked when his app also showed that we had passed the junction.
 We both agreed that there was no way we missed the junction, so I suggested that we give it 5 minutes before considering backtracking.
 I was pretty confident that we had not missed the junction.
 It was less than a minute later we came to the well marked (thanks Parks Canada) junction to Luellen Lake .
 It had been 5 hrs 10 minutes since we left the car, a distance of 16.4 km.

-A short hike brought us to a bridge over Johnston Creek, it was then another 1 km and 90 m up to Luellen Lake.
+A short hike brought us to a bridge over Johnston Creek, it was then another 1 km and 90 m of elevation brought us up to Luellen Lake.
 We passed by Johnston Creek Campsite, it was off in the woods, so we did not stop to investigate it.
 We arrived at Luellen Lake at 7:28 pm.

 The campground only had a few spots left, we took one at the far edge, near some trees so that Ken could rig up some tarps.
 Ken is the King of Tarps, always a good thing when its raining.
 Once we had the tarps set up, we laid a groundsheet (thanks Ken) and quickly set up the tent.
 Was now time for dinner.
 We went and made dinner and stored our food in the newly erected bear lockers.
 It was late, there was not much else to do but go to bed.
 At some point I told Ken, that I would be keen to hike to Badger Pass Junction Campground in the morning, a distance of about 7 km, but if it was raining on the morning of day 3, I would be walking back to Moose Meadows.
 I was not overly excited about spending the entire trip hiking in the rain.